 Sources: Maps developed by authors using ArcGIS.
 Disability prevalence from 2018 American Community Survey as reported in by the US Census; see data.census.gov, Table S1810.
 LMI designations from Federal Financial Institutions Examination Council (FFIEC) Online Census Data System 2018.

 However, true equity for this population is not just providing them with what you are providing everyone else but rather purposefully working to develop the services and supports they need.

 Banks could invest and provide service to the disability community under the current CRA, but they have neither an incentive nor penalties for ignoring this underserved community.
 CRA modernization should improve performance measurement.
-Retail banking products and community development investment People with disabilities disproportionately live in LMI neighborhoods.
-However, true equity is not just what you are providing everyone else in those neighborhoods but purposefully working to develop the services and supports they need.

-should be measured for response to the economic needs of LMI people with disabilities.
+Retail banking products and community development investment should be measured for response to the economic needs of LMI people with disabilities.
 Modernization should require bank regulators to judge a bank's CRA performance regarding these disability-related measures or else the economic disparities will continue.